tobyhodges/studious-happiness/episodes/05a-sequence-types.md

 teaching: 20
 exercises: 10
 questions:
-- "What is a Sequence in Python?"
+- "What is a sequence in Python?"
 - "What is the difference between strings, tuples, and lists?"
-- "How can we access items in a Sequence?"
+- "How can we access items in a sequence?"
 objectives:
 - "Explain the features of strings, tuples, and lists."
 - "Determine when to use strings, tuples, or lists to store data."
-- "Access specific items in a Sequence by position."
+- "Access specific items in a sequence by position."
 keypoints:
 - "Strings, tuples, and lists are ordered collections of objects."
 - "Strings and tuples are immutable."